Department of Labour (West Bengal): Introduction

 The Department of Labour, Government of West Bengal, is responsible for the development of labours in the state of West Bengal.
-This Department, West Bengal aims atenhancing the quality of life of workers by providing social security, creating an environment that is conducive for investments in the State and at adherence to Acts and Rules that promoteproductive industrial relations.
+This Department, West Bengal aims at enhancing the quality of life of workers by providing social security, creating an environment that is conducive for investments in the State and at adherence to Acts and Rules that promote productive industrial relations.
 Regulatory parameters have been considerably reformed under the Ease of Doing Business in West Bengal.
 The Department is steadfast in its endeavour towards making the delivery of services user-friendly and completely online by 2018.